NTTLimitedRD/plumbery/docs/getting_started.rst

 Install stable version
 ----------------------

-Plumbery is available on PyPi.
+Plumbery is `available on PyPi`_.
 You can install latest stable version using pip:

 .. sourcecode:: bash

     $ sudo apt-get install python-pip python-dev
     $ sudo pip install plumbery

-The installation of python-dev is required for the installation of the module netifaces, that is used by Plumbery to get information about network interfaces.
+The installation of `python-dev` is required for the installation of the module `netifaces`, that is used by Plumbery to get information about network interfaces.

 Install development version
 ---------------------------

-You can install latest development version from our Git repository:
+You can install latest development version from `Plumbery repository at GitHub`_:

 .. sourcecode:: bash